 Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 In accordance with IAS 24, key management personnel are those having authority and responsibility for planning, directing and controlling the activities of the Corporation, directly or indirectly, including any directors (executive and non-executive) of the Corporation or entity.
-The remuneration of key management and directors of the Corporation, either directly or through entities controlled by them, (net of applicable taxes) in the form of consulting fees totaled \$41,000 during the quarter (2014 - \$nil).
-Specifically, expenses were incurred over the quarter: to 2240882 Ontario Inc. (for services of Ruben Shiffman as Executive Chairman) in the amount of \$15,000 for consulting fees; to GeoQuest ApS (for services of Jesper Kofoed as President and CEO) in the amount of \$20,000,000 for consulting fees; and to Dennis Waddington (CFO) in the amount of \$6,000 for consulting fees.
+The remuneration of key management and directors of the Corporation, either directly or through entities controlled by them, (net of applicable taxes) in the form of consulting fees totaled \$41,000 during the quarter ended December 31, 2015 (2014 - \$nil).
+Specifically, expenses were incurred over the quarter: to 2240882 Ontario Inc. (for services of Ruben Shiffman as Executive Chairman) in the amount of \$15,000 for consulting fees related to corporate management; to GeoQuest ApS (for services of Jesper Kofoed as President and CEO) in the amount of \$20,000 for consulting fees.

-Also at September 30, 2015, two officers of the Corporation (Shiffman and Kofoed) had expense advances outstanding of \$4,898 in total, related to costs being incurred by them for the Corporation's ongoing operational activities (March 31, 2015 - \$25,381).
+Also at December 31, 2015, two officers of the Corporation (Shiffman and Kofoed) had expense advances outstanding of \$6,581 in total, related to costs being incurred by them for the Corporation's ongoing operational activities (March 31, 2015 - \$25,381).
 These amounts are all unsecured, non-interest-bearing and due on demand.